Brandon-Rozek/website/content/blog/lean4-tutorial.md

 Lean places less of an emphasis on this approach and instead supports the proof by contradiction style you see in classical theorem proving.

-During the tutorial, I decided to make this distinction explicit by making use of the law of excluded middle.
-By default, Lean uses the axiom of choice which can then be used to derive the law of excluded middle, but I cut that part out for brevity.
+For this tutorial, I decided to make this distinction explicit by declaring a new axiom for the law of excluded middle.
+By default, Lean has the axiom of choice which they use to prove the law of excluded middle through the proof `Classical.em`.

-In other words, if you want to perform a proof by contradiction, don't use the techniques shown in this section and instead use the `by_contra` tactic.
+In other words, if you want to perform a proof by contradiction, don't use the techniques shown in this section and instead use the `by_contra` tactic or directly use `Classical.em`.

 Declare the axiom of law of excluded middle: